Undergraduate BA (Hons)

 In the first year of your programme, you’ll learn the basic acting and theatre making skills and key forms of theatre practice, along with associated theories and debates.
 You’ll hone your skills in physical and vocal performance as well as critical and reflective writing.

-As you progress through your studies, you’ll examine theatre and performance in a variety of optional modules, from radio production to theatre directing, from Shakespeare to new trends in theatre and performance.
+As you progress through your studies, you’ll examine theatre and performance in a variety of optional modules, from radio production to theatre directing, from Shakespeare to contemporary performance.
 You’ll be given the support and guidance needed to work independently, manage your own time and collaborate creatively with your fellow students – all of which are vital skills for performers and transferable skills that are valued by employers.

-On this course, you’ll learn through a mix of lectures, seminars, workshops and practical performance projects, with assessments including essays, presentations and publicly performed theatre projects, which are produced in our own theatre studio and 350-seat New Adelphi Theatre.
+On this course, you’ll learn primarily through a mix of seminars, workshops and practical performance projects, with assessments including portfolios, presentations and practical performances, essays, as well as publicly performed theatre projects, which are produced in our own theatre studio and 350-seat New Adelphi Theatre.

 Want to find out more?
 Read our course breakdown to learn what you’ll be exploring in each module.